-The word “partners” is found in all of the major manuscripts of the Mishnah: MS Kaufmann, MS Parma, MS Cambridge, as well as Genizah Fragment T-S E1.53.
-However, Rashi (Eruvin 72b, s.v. ‘matnitin’) writes ‘ha-shutfin la garsinan’, indicating that this word is not part of the mishnah.
-And indeed, the word “partners” is missing from bavli MS Munich 95, MS Vatican ebr.
+The word “partners” is found in all of the major manuscripts of the mishnah: MS Kaufmann, MS Parma, MS Cambridge, as well as Genizah Fragment T-S E1.53.
+However, Rashi (Eruvin 72b, s.v. matnitin) writes ‘ha-shutfin lo garsinan,” indicating that this word is not part of the mishnah.
+And indeed, the word “partners” is missing from Babylonian Talmud MS Munich 95, MS Vatican ebr.
 106, and MS Oxford 366, as well as the Pesaro Print and the Venice Print.
 However, these textual witnesses are later than Rashi and were likely influenced by his emendation.
 In MS St. Peterburg Yevr.
 II A 293.1 there is a space where the word “partners” belongs, and it’s possible that it was erased due to Rashi’s emendation.
-For a full discussion see Jacob Naḥum Epstein, Mavo Le-Nusaḥ Ha-Mishnah, (Jerusalem: Magness Press, 2000), 109.
+For a full discussion see Jacob Naḥum Epstein, Mavo le-nusaḥ ha-Mishnah (Jerusalem: Magnes Press, 2000), 109.

-Rashi, Eruvin 73a, s.v. ha-av u-veno.
-See however Tosfaot, Eruvin 73a, s.v. ke-rabim damu for a discussion of the problems in the approach.
+Rashi, B. Eruvin 73a, s.v. ha-’av u-veno.
+See however Tosafot, B. Eruvin 73a, s.v. ke-rabim damu for a discussion of the problems in the approach.

-Joseph Hirsch Dünner, Hidushei Ha-Ritzad: Hagahot, Perushim, Be-urim al Ha-bavli ve-Hayerushalmi, vol 1, (Jerusalem: Mosad Harav Kook, 1981), 127-128.
-See as well Maimonides, Mishneh Torah, hilkhot Eruvin 4, 5.
+Joseph Hirsch Dünner, Hidushei ha-Ritzad: Hagahot, perushim, be-urim ‘al ha-Bavli ve-ha-Yerushalmi, vol. 1, Zera‘im, Mo‘ed (Jerusalem: Mosad Harav Kook, 1981), 127-28.
+See as well Maimonides, Mishneh Torah, hilkhot ‘eruvin 4:5.

-See, however, Rashba, Eruvin 73a, s.v. ha de-be’ah, who suggests a similar explanation to the one presented herein.
+See, however, Rashba, B. Eruvin 73a, s.v. ha de-be‘ah, who suggests a similar explanation to the one presented herein.

-Barak Cohen, “Rami bar Hama le-umat Rava: Analogiot Parshaniot U’Psikatiot Be-Talmud”, Dine Israel 25 (2008), p.
-182, n.
-147; Barak Cohen, “Rami bar Hama: Darkhe Limudo U’Vikorto shel Rava”, (MA thesis, Bar Ilan University, 2000), pp. 84-87.
+Barak Cohen, “Rami bar Hama le-‘umat Rava: ’Analogiot parshaniot u-psikatiot be-Talmud,” Dine Israel 25 (2008): 182, n.
+147; Cohen, “Rami bar Hama: Darkhe limudo u-vikorto shel Rava” (master’s thesis, Bar Ilan University, 2000), 84-87.

 The lack of criticism from Rava is particularly notable in light of the fact that in multiple other discussions between the two, Rava sharply criticizes Rami bar Hama.
 See for example, B. Bava Kamma 20a, B. Bava Meẓi’a, 96b, B. Niddah 33b, and others.

-Rashi, Nazir 63a, s.v. mahu.
+Rashi, B. Nazir 63a, s.v. mahu.

-See for example, Haim Shaul Greineman, Hiddushim U-Veurim, Bnei Brak 2010, p.
-275 , s.v. "amar rava".
+See for example, Haim Shaul Greineman, Hidushim u-ve’urim (Bnei Brak: n.p., 2010), 275 , s.v. ’amar Rava.

 According to MS Colombia 294–295, this point is made explicitly by Rami bar Hama.
 In the rest of the textual witnesses, the statement is anonymous.

-The question is preceded by an excerpt from the mishnah, implying that Rami bar Hama is relating to the case discussed in the mishnah – that of a nazir who is in doubt as to whether he contracted corpse impurity and similarly is in doubt as to whether he is a confirmed meẓora.
-However, the commentators (Tosafot Nazir 60b s.v. hanei) point out that if that were the case, Rami bar Hama’s question would not make sense.
+The question is preceded by an excerpt from the mishnah, implying that Rami bar Hama is relating to the case discussed in the mishnah – that of a nazir who is in doubt as to whether he contracted corpse impurity and similarly is in doubt as to whether he is a confirmed meẓor’a.
+However, the commentators (Tosafot, B. Nazir 60b s.v. hanei) point out that if that were the case, Rami bar Hama’s question would not make sense.
 As each of the four shavings could possibly be the final shaving of a pure nazir, which requires a razor, then it is clear that they are would require a razor due to this final requirement to shave.
-They therefore suggest that the case to which Rami bar Hama refers is one discussed in a different baraita that was cited in the previous sugya: one of a nazir who was definitely impure and definitely a meẓora.
+They therefore suggest that the case to which Rami bar Hama refers is one discussed in a different baraita that was cited in the previous sugya: one of a nazir who was definitely impure and definitely a meẓor’a.
 This nazir requires four shavings as well, and the third shaving is definitely due to his status as an impure nazir.
 Rami bar Hama’s question seeks to determine if the shaving of an impure nazir requires a razor or not.

 Apparently, Tosafot’s main version of the text did not include this line.